 When a candidacy begins to buzz and get good press and lots more coverage, then people stop thinking as critically about it.
 We assume that because the press is covering it, it must be good, especially when it is uncritical coverage.
-Remember when Klobuchar was a bear of an employer who made her employees cry with her meanness and feed her for combs?
+Remember when Klobuchar was a bear of an employer who made her employees cry with her meanness and feed her with combs?
 We aren’t seeing that coverage now.
 All we’re getting is Klobmentum, baby!
 Remember when Warren was peppered with questions about paying for her plans even though she had explained how she would pay for them?
 Funny, how that works, right?
 It’s almost enough to make you believe in conspiracy theories.

 We rely on what our friends, family, and neighbors are saying to help form our opinions.
 This extends to what gets covered by the press.
 Every time I’ve tuned into the political press recently, it has been Buttmentum, Klobmentum, Bloommentum all the time.
 There has been some hand wringing over Bloomberg buying the his candidacy, but for the most part it’s been oh wow golly gee those folks are doing great!
 They’re really connecting with voters.
 Their message is really resonating.

 Well, gamby Gumby, if the message is resonating, it must be good!
 Bad messages don’t resonate, do they?
 And if you’re a low information barely aware voter, that’s good enough.
 If you are just tuning in because election, then it is good enough.
 You go with it because it is easier than thinking.

 In this way those surges become self-fulfilling prophesies as they turn into winning primary elections.
 Or at least something that is spinnable as winning.